-Progress on this indicator since 2001 includes:
+Progress on this indicator includes:

-- A commercial and non-commercial use survey was developed and sent to the Public Advisory Group (PAG) for review - In 2001/02 the calculation of the diversity index was 0.98 for commercial us and 3.00 for non commercial use - In 2001/02, commercial and non-commercial use maps were produced for TFL30.
+- A commercial and non-commercial use survey was developed and sent to the Public Advisory Group (PAG) for review - In 2001/02 the calculation of the diversity index was 0.98 for commercial us and 3.00 for non commercial use

+- In 2001/02, commercial and non-commercial use maps were produced for TFL30.
 By far there is more variable of non-commercial use.
 Popular non-commercial uses include camping, hiking, hunting, fishing, snowmobiling, berry picking, skiing and others.
 Commercial use includes trapping, guiding and forestry (although no one noted this on the survey). - The 2002/03 calculation of the diversity index was 0.
 76 for commercial use and 1.27 for non-commercial use. - From the 2002-03 survey, the main commercial uses are trapping and forestry and the main non-commercial uses are skiing, hunting, camping, and hiking. - October 30, 2003 PAG meeting led to recommendations that the current survey methodology be re-visited - February 2004- small PAG working group developed new methodology to be presented to PAG members during the June 2004 meeting.
+It was hoped that data would be available for the 2004-05 annual report but due to contract delays none was collected. - A contract has been established with UNBC in June 2005 to survey users of TFL30 for recalculating the diversity index.
+It is believed that several more samples will be included in this new survey approach.
+Results will be available for the 2005/06 annual report.